sycanz04/schedulr/README.md

 # Schedulr 📅
-Google chrome extension that extracts timetable from the "My Weekly Schedule" page of **MMU CliC** and automatically creates recurring events in Google Calendar, effectively transferring your schedule from CliC to Google Calendar.
+A chrome extension that extracts your **MMU CliC** timetable, adds recurring events recurring events to Google Calendar, and lets you download it as an .ics file to import calendar into other calendars like Outlook Calendar and Apple Calendar.

 https://github.com/user-attachments/assets/9b1bcb8e-6f9b-4f51-89be-7f8090aea6ab